 Understanding the Basics of Private Dental Insurance

-Dental insurance isn’t talked about nearly as much as medical insurance, so you might think it’s even more opaque than medical insurance.
-But it’s not so; dental insurance is often much more straightforward and more specific.
-You just have to be familiar with how it works, what’s covered, what’s not, why, and how to make the most out of your coverage.
+Most dental insurance plans vary in their benefits and structures, and they may seem overly complex on the surface.
+On the contrary, dental insurance is often much more straightforward and more specific than many patients realize, especially in what treatments they cover.
+You just have to be familiar with how it works, what’s covered, what’s not, and how to make the most of your coverage.

-The two main types of dentistry-specific insurance plans: DMO (dental maintenance organizations) and PPO (preferred provider organization).
+The two main types of dentistry-specific insurance plans are DHMO (dental health maintenance organizations) and PPO (preferred provider organization).
 These will largely determine the details of the main factors in dental insurance.
+Here are the key differences between the two:

 - Focus on preventative care